TrashPandaCode/reports/ia-final/contributions/leo.typ

   Following that decision, Jonathan and I each wireframed a version of the landing page, and we also collaborated on a wireframe for the documentation page.
 However, as the wireframing process became stagnant, we decided to shift our focus and created a full visual design for the landing page, going beyond low-fidelity prototypes.
 I later implemented this design in code.
 Eventually, the layout was refined by Jonathan to better accommodate a growing number of levels and to reduce unnecessary visual clutter.

   In addition to my contributions to the site and documentation design, I was also responsible for designing the visual style and layout of the nodes and the node editor.
 These designs were critical to the usability of the game interface and had to strike a balance between usability, functionality, and aesthetics.
 Alongside this, I also established the overall style and color scheme of the website, ensuring visual consistency across the node and web components.

+  I also designed 7 levels (Calculator, Sitting, Bounce, Move, Free Falling, Jumping, Race) based on the structuring done by Markus, all of which are currently in the game in some form.
+These designs consisted of defining the goals, what the player should do, and required nodes and assets.

   Overall, while design was not my designated responsibility, I contributed meaningfully throughout the phase, especially in shaping the layout and structure of core parts of the user experience.